-What Are No Credit Check Loans?
+What are No Credit Check Loans?

-No credit check loans are loans that are made to people with poor borrowing history for a short period of time.
+No credit check loans are loans made to people with poor borrowing history for a short period of time.
 They require no collateral.
 Instead, they require you to verify your employment.
 The name “payday loans” comes from the idea that the loan is due at payday, along with any other additional charges.
 This way, you get the money you need and are still able to pay it back.

 Some loans do run a credit check, but many lenders do not.
 Many lenders will ask for enough information to run a credit check but won’t reject those with poor credit.
-This is what makes these short term cash infusions helpful: anyone can get them, any time.
+This is what makes these short-term cash infusions helpful: anyone can get them, any time.

 However, they can be quite expensive with high Annual Percentage Rates (APRs), finance charges, and late fees.

 Are No Credit Check Loans Short Term?

 Lenders have a reputation for being predatory, unfair, exorbitantly expensive, and unnecessary.
 To analyze whether or not this reputation is well deserved or true, we’ll need to discuss how they got that reputation… and how you can avoid getting yourself into a worse situation than before.